samgutentag/blog/_posts/2019-12-16-Installing-Drive-In-Tool-Free-Case.md

 date:   2019-12-16 08:00:00 -0800
 categories: hardware howto installguide
 ---
-# Installing a Drive into a Tool Free Case

 ## Step 1
 Purchase Hard Drive and Enclosure.
 This example uses a 2.5" Drive and USB 3.0 Case.